Updated March 11, 2024

 If as of June 30, 2024, you will have employees on OFLA leave for reasons that will no longer be covered under OFLA, then by June 1, 2024, you will need to notify those employees that their leave will not be protected as of July 1, 2024.
 You must also provide those employees with information about PLO, including information about how to apply for benefits and contact information for the Oregon Employment Department or your equivalent plan.
 Going forward, you are required to provide that same information to any employee who reports information that, prior to July 1, 2024, would have been sufficient for you to provisionally designate their leave as protected under OFLA.

-For more information, please contact our attorneys, Amanda Walkup, Mario Conte, and Elizabeth Stubbs.
 This summary provides general information and should not be construed as legal advice or a legal opinion on any specific facts or circumstances.
 If you have specific legal questions, you are urged to consult with your attorney concerning your own situation.